ClickHouse/clickhouse-docs/docs/en/integrations/migration/rockset.md

 Rockset workspaces are containers that hold resources (i.e., collections, query lambdas, views, and aliases) and other workspaces.

 In ClickHouse Cloud, you can use different services for full isolation.
-You can also creat databases to simplify RBAC access to different tables/views.
+You can also create databases to simplify RBAC access to different tables/views.

 ## Design Considerations